duckduckgo/privacy-reference-tests/global-privacy-control/README.md

 - that `navigator.globalPrivacyControl` API is available in all frames
 - that the right thing happens when user opts out of GPC and
 - that excluded domains, as defined in the privacy remote configuration, are taken into account.
-- note: On platforms where header modifications is limited headers should only be modified on sites listed in gpcHeaderEnabledSites inside the settings of the gpc feature of the remote config.

 ## Structure